 The seats are listed in order from smallest front to back footprint to largest.

 At 27 inches front to back, the Combi Coccoro has the smallest front to back footprint of any of the seats we’ll compare in this article.
-It’s a short-lived seat but might be a nice option for tall parents.
+It’s a short-lived car seat but might be a nice option for tall parents who need to push their vehicle seats back quite a bit.

 Next, we see the Graco Contender.
 When the headrest is below the shell, as it would be for younger, smaller Littles, the seat is roughly 29 inches front to back.
 As seen here, the headrest is fully extended to represent a child at the top end of the height limit for this seat.
 At this point, the Contender also measures roughly 34 inches front to back.